-The focus belongs on improving the digestive process.
+The focus belongs to improving the digestive process.
 Under normal situations, a healthy stomach produces enough gastric acid to kill harmful organisms.
-However, when the stomach experiences difficulty in producing stomach acid, you are more likely to have bacterial and intestinal infections as well as a greater possibility of harmful organisms.
+However, when the stomach experiences difficulty in producing stomach acid, you are more likely to have bacterial and intestinal infections and a greater possibility of harmful organisms.

 The best results seem to come from stimulating acid production, not lessening it.
 How is this done?
 Betaine Hydrochloric acid (HCL).
 Betaine HCL helps the stomach break down fat and protein in the food.
 It also assists your body’s detoxification processes.
-HCL is also a needed component in metabolizing and absorbing food and it helps assimilate proteins, vitamin B-12, calcium, and iron.
-This therapy is very common in natural medicine circles.
+HCL is also a needed component in metabolizing and absorbing food, and it helps assimilate proteins, vitamin B-12, calcium, and iron.
+This therapy is widespread in natural medicine circles.

-The ideal way to institute this therapy is to first have a test called a gastric acid analysis.
+The ideal way to institute this therapy is first to have a test called a gastric acid analysis.
 This will specifically determine one’s need for hydrochloric acid supplementation.
 However, if this is not available or practical, there is a way one can determine for themselves what dosage is best.
-Simply take one capsule (600mg) with your next large meal.
+Take one capsule (600mg) with your next large meal.
 Continue to increase the dosage with each meal until 7 capsules are reached, or until you get a warm feeling in your stomach (whichever happens first).
 Continue with this dosage, adjusting for smaller meals.
-After awhile, your stomach will begin to produce a balanced amount of HCl on its own, and you will need to reduce the dosage.
+After a while, your stomach will begin to produce a balanced amount of HCl on its own, and you will need to reduce the dosage.

 Other Conditions Betaine HCL May Help

 - Skin disorders